mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Structure of the model

-The full typing details can be found on the [GridFilterModel api page](/api/data-grid/grid-filter-model/).
+The full typing details can be found on the [GridFilterModel API page](/api/data-grid/grid-filter-model/).

 The filter model is composed of a list of `items` and a `linkOperator`: